 NOTE 2: It is the internal logic of EECF to adjust UP paths in such way that optimize the criteria which are specified by the operator's policy.

+NOTE 3: If multiple UPFs are acting as the PSA UPF for a single DNAI, the optimization process may decide to change the PSA UPF of set of PDU sessions to the DNAI.

-7. The EECF configures the UP paths via Nsmf_N9TrafficSteeringPolicy service operation where a unique ID is assigned to each path as N9 Traffic Steering policy ID.
+7. If the optimization process of step 6 indicates that new/updated UP paths are needed to be established in network for steering the traffic of the target PDU sessions, the EECF configures the UP paths via Nsmf_N9TrafficSteeringPolicy service operation where a unique ID is assigned to each path as N9 Traffic Steering policy ID.

+NOTE 3: There is no one-to-one mapping between target PDU sessions and UP paths.
+Each UP path can be share by a number of PDU sessions.

-8. The EECF determines a set of PDU sessions need to be rerouted according to the outcome of the optimization process.
-The optimization process also specifies the UP path of the PDU session.
-Then via Npcf_TrafficPathInfluence, EECF asks from PCF to derive PCC rules for this set of PDU sessions (specified by the traffic description input parameter of this service operation) to use the specified UP path (specified by the N9 Traffic Steering Policy reference input parameter of this service operation).
+8. The EECF via the optimization process in step 6, determines a set of PDU sessions need to be rerouted and also specifies the UP path of the target PDU sessions.
+Then for each updated target PDU sessions, via Npcf_TrafficPathInfluence, EECF asks from PCF to derive PCC rules for this PDU session to use the specified UP path (specified by the N9 Traffic Steering Policy reference input parameter of this service operation).

-Editor's note: Determination of PDU sessions to be rerouted and mapping between PDU sessions and traffic steering policies are FFS.

-9. PCF takes the EECF's request into account besides other parameters influence N9 traffic steering (e.g. delay) and drives the corresponding PCC rules wherein the N9 traffic steering policy which should be applied for the specified traffic is determined a field of the rules.
+9. PCF takes the EECF's request into account besides other parameters influence N9 traffic steering (e.g. delay) and drives the corresponding PCC rules wherein the N9 traffic steering policy which should be applied for the specified PDU session is determined a field of the rules.

 10. PCF sends the PCC rules via Npcf_SMPolicyControl_UpdateNotify to the SMF.